Music Auditions & Lessons

 Booking Your Audition

-Auditions for students who wish to enter the Music I program in September 2017 will run March – April 2017.
-All applicants to the Music Program at McMaster will be contacted regarding audition bookings in late January.
-You can also email Rita Crespo in the School of the Arts at email@example.com to book your appointment.
+Auditions for students who wish to enter the Music I program in September 2019 will run February – April 2019.
+You can email Rita Crespo in the School of the Arts at email@example.com to book your appointment.
+All applicants to the Music Program at McMaster will be contacted regarding audition bookings no later than January 30.
 Special arrangements may be made for prospective Music students who live more than 300km from the University.

 The audition consists of different parts, which gives us the chance to assess your aural, performance and theory skills.